 Call for Abstracts

-The call for abstracts for ICYMARE 2024 BREMEN is open now!
+The call for abstracts for ICYMARE 2024 BREMEN is closed!

 Exciting News: Extended Deadline for Abstract Submission!
 Due to popular demand, we have extended the deadline for abstract submissions for the upcoming ICYMARE 2024 in Bremen!
 New Deadline: 30.04.2024